Ignia/Style-Guide/README.md

 - Unix-style carriage returns (i.e., `\n`) v.
 Windows-style (`\r\n`)

 ## Feedback
 If you find errors in this guide, or feel we should reevaluate a particular standard, feel free to [open an issue](https://github.com/Ignia/Style-Guide/issues).
+We welcome feedback.

 <!--
 ## Acknowledgments